sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

     - A polygon: `polygon` (a list of points, e.g., `[[x1, y1], [x2, y2], ...]`).
     - Optionally, each dictionary can also contain `blur_strength` (integer, default is 15).
 - **Optional arguments:**
+  - `invert_areas` (boolean): If True, blurs everything EXCEPT the specified areas.
+Useful for background blurring.
+Default is False.
   - `output_path` (string): Full path to save the output image.
 If not provided, will use input filename with '_blurred' suffix.
 - **Returns:** string (path to the image with blurred areas)